juanjomilla/PatagonianTechChallenge/script/README.md

   - Specifies the Spotify's Secret Key application
 - --artistIds
   - Specifies the Artist IDs used by the script to populate the database.
 It is a comma separated value
-- --projectType `[optional]`
-  - Specifies if the script should generate the database for the Nodejs project or .NET Core project.
-As default, it will generate the database for Nodejs project.
-Possible values are `nodejs` and `netcore`

 ## How to populate the database
 ### Step 1